stellecodes/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

+**Q**: I closed ClassConnect by clicking the window’s close button instead of typing the exit command.
+Will I lose my work?<br>
+**A**: Don’t worry, ClassConnect saves your updates automatically as you go.
+When you reopen the app, your most recent changes should still be there.

+**Q**: Can I use ClassConnect on my phone or tablet?<br>
+**A**: Not at the moment.
+ClassConnect is currently available only on desktop computers.

+**Q**: What happens if a student leaves and I delete their contact?<br>
+**A**: Only the student is removed.
+Their parents remain safely in the address book — the family link is simply removed.

 --------------------------------------------------------------------------------------------------------------------